 The Netherlands springs to life in December, holding traditional Christmas markets in many towns against a backdrop of prettily illuminated gabled houses, canals, lavishly decorated Christmas trees and rousing carol concerts.

-The biggest of the Christmas markets in the Netherlands is at Dordrecht and stretches over the weekend of December 14th – 16th.
+The biggest of the Christmas markets in the Netherlands is at Dordrecht and stretches over the weekend of December 12th – 14th.
 Stalls fill the town from the Grote Kerk to the Groenmarkt with handmade Christmas gifts.
 Choirs and bands sing carols and there’s a skating rink on Scheffersplein.

-Taking place on Sunday, December 16th, Haarlem’s Christmas market has over 200 painted wooden Christmas stalls and carol singing outside the town hall in Grote Markt.
+Taking place on Sunday, December 14th, Haarlem’s Christmas market has over 200 painted wooden Christmas stalls and carol singing outside the town hall in Grote Markt.

-Surely Holland’s most unusual Christmas market occurs in Valkenburg; it is held in two lavishly decorated underground cave complexes between November 16th and December 23rd.
+Surely Holland’s most unusual Christmas market occurs in Valkenburg; it is held in two lavishly decorated underground cave complexes between November 14th and January 4, 2015.
 Santa Claus takes up residence in the Velvet Cave along with his reindeer, and stalls sell Christmas games, candles and tree decorations.

 Step back in time for a Dickens-themed Christmas market in Deventer, where over 200 stalls are crammed into the Grote of Lebuïnuskerk.
 More than 90 Dickens characters are brought back to life around town, from Scrooge to David Copperfield.
 Dates for 2014 are the weekend of December 21 through 22.